Curriculum Detail

 • Spanish V (.1)

-The course is designed to help maintain the level of proficiency attained in AP Language.
-Each course is designed for the advanced student.
-Emphasis is placed on a deep level of grammatical understanding and vocabulary building which will further develop and strengthen the students’ ability to communicate effectively and understand the spoken and written language.
+This course is designed to maintain and further develop the proficiency attained in AP Language.
+Focused on advanced students, it emphasizes a deeper understanding of grammar and vocabulary to strengthen students’ ability to communicate effectively and comprehend both spoken and written language.
 Prerequisite: Successful completion of AP Language and departmental approval.

 • Spanish V (.2)